“Doing the right things for the right reasons with the right people every single time to the best of our ability even when no one is looking.”

 Lora Harvey is the Community Supports Coordinator at the Perry County Board of Developmental Disabilities.
 She facilitates ALA in many facets by working with middle schoolers, summer campers and with adult leadership programs (Pioneering Possibilities® our advocacy program).
 ALA to Lora is life changing because it challenges people to take a close look at their life; the good, and the bad so they can decide what they want their life to look like!

-Ashley Wollenberg is an Employment Navigator.
-Her role keeps her involved in many areas, including, Summer Camp Coordinator, Awareness Committee Member, ALA Facilitator, Curriculum Modulation Team, and Emerging Leaders Program.
+Ashley Wollenberg is the Children’s Program Director.
+Within the agency, she is involved in Early Intervention, Home Visiting, School Age Supports, Employment Navigation, and Family Selected Supports.
+Her favorite part of facilitating ALA is that she gets the opportunity to learn and grow right along with the participants in the class.
 Ashley takes pride in the fact that she always tries her hardest.
 “If something is worth my time to do, I am going to put in 100% effort.”

 School-Age Service & Support Administrator